 The following 737 technique can be found in other Boeing manuals and may not apply, word-for-word, to other aircraft that specify a de-crab of some sort.
 But if your manual doesn't offer any advice at all, or if you are looking for how "the big boys" do it, it gives you more information than you had.

-[The following comes from a major airline's Airbus 300 pilot's manual]
+The following comes from a major airline's Airbus 300 pilot's manual.
+(I was asked not to quote it directly.)

 The first challenge in a de-crab is getting the timing just right.
 If you de-crab too early you will need more bank angle and risk a wing tip or engine pod strike.
 If you de-crab too late, you risk landing in a crab.
 The second challenge is to shift your mind from flying in a crab to flying aligned with the runway.
 Even if your flight manual calls for an early de-crab, you need to continue to fly the airplane aligned with the runway.